sharonzhen/pic10c_fin/README.md

 # ToDos

- - I tried implementing the right-click according to [stackoverflow] but it did not work... at least this version runs and has all the left-click components.
+ - I tried implementing the right-click according to [stackoverflow].
+It is not working yet.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)